Conference Schedule:Saturday and Sunday, January 13-14, 2018

 Thanks to your feedback from last year’s inaugural event, we’ve expanded Choosing to Lead to feature two days!
 Join us Saturday at the Jekyll Island Convention Center for interactive workshops, coastal advocacy training, and inspirational speakers across five interactive tracks.
 On Sunday, we’ll go behind the scenes at nearby coastal destinations and put our new knowledge into action with NEW half-day field trips!

 Friday Night: Network!
 Let’s kick off Choosing to Lead with some fun!
 Join us the night before the conference to network and get to know your fellow participants.
 Look for One Hundred Miles staff and committee at the Hampton Inn and Suites lounge at 7 pm.
+Participants, speakers, workshop leaders, and fellow coastal enthusiasts: all are welcome!
 Good company and engaging conversation provided.

 8:00-9:30 Registration and Check in: Visit our exhibitors to get involved!